Ehsan516/seaglass-save-editor/README.md

 ## Get it

-Download **SeaglassSaveEditor.exe** from the [Releases](../../releases) page and double-click it.
-No Python, no install, nothing to set up.
+Download **SeaglassSaveEditor.exe** from here as a zip and hten unzip and run the exe in the /dist folder.

 > Windows might show an "unknown publisher" warning the first time — it's just an unsigned hobby app, click **More info → Run anyway**.